Amuthalakshmi/Gamefroot-Blockly/README.md

 you test in this way then you can use the 'Go to Game!' button to quickly launch a new kiwifroot game with the Kiwifroot code generated from the current script.

+If you have made changes and need to reload but don't want to lose your awesome script, then you can hit 'Export to JSON' and copy the code that is outputted in the text field.
+After the reload, paste into the text field and hit 'Import from JSON', all your code blocks will reappear.

+Additionally, if you have made a SUPER awesome script, save it in tests/savedscripts with a descriptive name so that we can come back and test it's working later (to help make sure we aren't breaking anything).

 ## New Blocks

 To create a new block follow these steps;